8 Important Adoption Rights You'll Have as a Birth Mother [Your Legal Rights]

-These are completely normal fears to have.
-But, know this: When you consider adoption for your baby, you will always have certain undeniable parental adoption rights.
-As a prospective birth mother, you will always have the right to do what is best for you and your baby, no matter what anyone else says.
+Because you’re the prospective birth parent, you will have certain undeniable parental adoption rights as you progress through the adoption process.
+Most importantly, you will always have the right to do what is best for you and your baby, no matter what anyone else says.

 If you’re asking, “What are my rights to give my child up for adoption?” you’ve come to the right place.
 At American Adoptions, we are dedicated to providing objective, helpful information to all women facing unplanned pregnancies (including those considering adoption) to help them make the decision that is best for them.
-You can always speak to an adoption specialist for free and with no obligation to choose adoption when you call 1-800-ADOPTION.
+You can always get connected with an adoption specialist for free when you call 1-800-ADOPTION.

 Your Adoption Rights During Your Pregnancy

 When you choose to pursue adoption, you become a prospective birth mother.
 As a prospective birth mother, you will have certain rights during your journey.
 At American Adoptions, we will always protect those rights and make sure you feel comfortable during your adoption process.

 A woman’s right to “give a baby up” for adoption includes more than just her right to choose this option and legally complete the process — it also encompasses all the rights she has to plan her own adoption journey.
 When you work with our agency, you can know you will have these protected rights along the way: